• Home

 Dear Speech and Debate Community:

-We will be using the March/April topic in Lincoln- Douglas and April topic Public Forum.
+We will be using the November/December topics in Lincoln- Douglas and Public Forum.
 Both Lincoln-Douglas and Public Forum will be double-flighted.
 All events will be conducted live on the NSDA Campus platform.

 We are looking forward to hosting all of you and wish you a joyous holiday season!